Close Menu

 • Shows other signs of sensory processing difficulties

-• Becomes extremely distressed about clothing changes, even with gentle approaches
+• Gets extremely distressed about clothing changes, even with gentle approaches

 Practical Tips When Your Child Refuses to Wear Certain Clothes

-• Buy duplicates of favorite items.
-If your child has one beloved shirt, buy two or three identical ones.
-This makes washing easier and gives you backup options.
+• Buy duplicates of the favorite item.
+If there’s one beloved shirt, grab two or three identical ones.
+Makes washing easier and gives you a backup.

-• Pay attention to fabric types.
-Notice what they like and buy similar textures.
-Soft cotton and stretchy materials are often easier for young children.
+• Pay attention to the fabric.
+Notice what they gravitate toward and shop for similar textures.
+Soft cotton and stretchy materials tend to work best for young kids.

 • Pick your battles.
-If the outfit is clean and weather-appropriate, does it really matter if it’s the same one as yesterday?
+If the outfit is clean and weather-appropriate, does it really matter that it’s the same one as yesterday?

 • Stay calm during refusals.
-Getting angry makes clothing changes scarier for children.
-Keep your voice gentle even when you’re frustrated.
+Getting frustrated makes clothing changes feel scarier.
+Keep your voice steady, even when you’re not feeling it.

-This is all part of healthy development.
-Yes, it’s inconvenient for us as parents.
-But it’s teaching them to know themselves and advocate for their needs.
+That’s healthy development.
+Inconvenient for us, yes.
+But it’s teaching them to know themselves and speak up for what they need.

-And here’s the good news: this won’t last forever.
-Eventually, your child will care what their friends think.
+And it won’t last forever.
+Eventually, they’ll care what their friends think.
 They’ll want to wear what the other kids wear.
-They’ll outgrow their current favorite and find a new one.
+They’ll outgrow this favorite and find a new one.

-My son won’t be wearing this shark shirt when he’s ten years old.
-But right now, at two, it makes him feel safe and happy.
+My son won’t be wearing that shark shirt at ten.
+But right now, at two, it makes him feel safe.
 That’s worth protecting.

-When I stopped trying to control my son’s clothing and started working with his preferences, our mornings became peaceful.
+When I stopped trying to control my son’s clothing and started working with his preferences, our mornings changed completely.
 He felt respected.
 I felt less stressed.
-Everyone won.
+We both won.

 Keep the shirt clean.
 Give them some control.
-Trust that they’ll grow out of this when they’re ready.
+Trust that they’ll grow out of it when they’re ready.

 And in the meantime?
 Long live the orange shark shirt.